 Experiencing the underwater world of the Maldives is truly spectacular and incredibly memorable.
 I can still close my eyes and picture the colorful fish popping in and out of the labyrinth of intricate coral reefs, wishing I was still in paradise.
 There is no doubt as to why the Maldives has been a popular destination at the top of many traveler’s bucket lists.
 And we are no exception.

-Both are located in the South Ari Atoll, which is one of the largest Atolls in the Maldives, and consist of 105 islands divided up into Northern and Southern sections.
+All are located in the South Ari Atoll, which is one of the largest Atolls in the Maldives, and consist of 105 islands divided up into Northern and Southern sections.

 With such a large array of reef inhabitants, including tropical fish, stingrays, sea turtles, sharks and coral, its no wonder the Maldives is known for some of the best snorkelling and diving in the world.
-A real highlight for us was the incredible experience swimming side-by-side with the oceans largest fish species, the Whale Shark!
+A real highlight for me was the incredible experience swimming side-by-side with the oceans largest fish species, the Whale Shark!

 We did our whale shark excursion through The Amazing Noovilu and were so happy we did.
 Unlike most of the large groups coming from the resorts, we were a small group of seven on a speedboat.
 After getting the opportunity to swim with our new whale shark friend, we all hopped back on the boat for breakfast long after most of the resort Dhoni’s had already left.

 Exploring the Maldives by speed boat meant that we would stumble upon sandbars, such as this one, where we could relax on and snorkel off of.
 Thus making each day a new and exciting adventure.